Central Arnhem Road

 The Central Arnhem Road, also referred to as the Central Arnhem Highway or locally as "The Track", is a designated state route in the Northern Territory of Australia linking the Stuart Highway to the town of Nhulunbuy on the Gove Peninsula and communities across the East Arnhem region.
 It connects over 12,000 residents and is a key tourism drive and freight route for the mining and pastoral industries.

-The route traverses through Aboriginal Land and passes through the Aboriginal communities of Barunga, Beswick and Bulman.
+The route traverses through Aboriginal Land and passes through the Aboriginal communities of Barunga, Wulugarr (Beswick) and Bulman.
 A free permit from the Northern Land Council is required for non-indigenous persons to travel its length.

 Australian 4WD Action ranked the drive 5th in its list of 20 "must drive" four-wheel drive tracks in Australia in 2010.

-Present conditions
+Driving conditions

-The vast majority of the road is unsealed and is prone to seasonal (December - April) flooding, resulting in frequent road restrictions for heavy vehicles and infrequent closures.
+The vast majority of the road is unsealed and is prone to seasonal (December to April) flooding, resulting in frequent road restrictions for heavy vehicles and infrequent closures.
 Due to road conditions, four-wheel drive vehicles are recommended and caravans and camping trailers should be heavy duty.
 The condition of the road is highly variable, with conditions dependent on the time of year and the road maintenance schedule.
 Mud, river crossings, loose gravel, corrugations and bulldust are some of the road conditions subject to change of weather conditions.